 This is Frank Viola’s podcast that has some great content helping to rethink the body of Christ and other key topics.

 This is Richard Jacobson’s site with the former content from church anarchist.com.
 Really good, clear animated presentations.
+Richard Jacobson and Gunnar Faulk also have an Unchurching podcast with good content and a Facebook page (community) by the same name.

 This is the site of the late Michael Spencer, the internet monk, that is still kept active.